 Homemade Hand Lotion with Essential Oils

-Making your very own homemade hand lotion with essential oils begins by blending essential oils in an unscented, natural lotion or cream base allows you to benefit from the therapeutic qualities of the essential oil, giving you a non-oily way to apply essential oils.
+Making your very own homemade hand lotion with essential oils begins by blending essential oils in an unscented, natural lotion or cream base.
+Adding essential oils allows you to benefit from the best hand lotion that contains the therapeutic qualities of the essential oil, giving you a non-oily way to apply essential oils.
 This is especially useful for someone with a skin condition that does not do well with oils.
 The dilution rate for using essential oils in a lotion base is no more than 2%.
 For adults, use 20 drops of essential oil to four ounces of lotion.
 For children and elderly, use 10 drops of essential oil to four ounces of lotion.

-Using lotion as a carrier is one of my favorites since it is lighter than a carrier oil.
-You may want to make your own lotion or buy a pre-made lotion and just add essential oils to it…Are you adventurous enough to try making your own?
+Using lotion as a carrier is one of the best hand lotions to make and my favorite since it is lighter than a carrier oil for hand lotion.
+You may want to make your own hand lotion or buy a pre-made lotion and just add essential oils to it…Are you adventurous enough to try making your own?

 - Essential Oils